 I am a constant learner and a perpetual student.
-At some point or another in my life, I have gotten paid to do all these jobs:

 Looking at my life and choices, I realize that I’ve been around the block quite a few times and I have skills in areas that seem totally random.
 In reality, though, nothing happens randomly, and the tapestry of life always comes together.
 Everything I have done has led me to understanding people, their feelings, their bodies and their struggles.

 I was blessed with cancer (yes you read that right) and blessed even more when my operation went successfully.
 My experiences have brought me here, a place of peace and servitude.
 To serve people, to make a difference in their wellness is more meaningful to me than any other profession I’ve had, and I am grateful that I listened to the voice within and pursued my calling.

 I hold a master’s degree in theoretical linguistics, have studied Japanese bodywork and martial arts for since 2005, and have gone through formal training in several bodywork modalities.
 I am currently one of only two female shihans (master instructor) in the United States in traditional Japanese jujutsu from the school of Hakkoryu, but above all, I am an experienced and intuitive therapist.